 Figure 4.6: Sideband picture of the local (blue) and remote (green) laser beams.
-The upper and lower sidebands hold the phase noise information of the pilot tones.
+The upper and lower sidebands hold the phase noise information of the pilot tones. different spacecraft [91].
+Additionally, information about the inter-spacecraft distances is recovered from the tracking information of the ranging codes.
+Subsequently, a Michelson interferometer of equal arm length and with a single virtual reference is constructed via time delay interferometry [88].

 The sideband beat notes are separated from the carrier beat note by the difference in modulation frequency $f{\rm mod}$.
-Hence the frequencies of the phase modulation on the local and the remote spacecraft should differ by at least $\approx 1\,\mathrm{MHz}$ so that DPLL cores can track the three beat notes individually.
-The 1 MHz shift in the reference oscillator frequency may shift the pilot tones between Phase Measurement Systems by $\approx 30\,\mathrm{kHz}$, depending on the actual parameters used for metrology system.
+Hence the frequencies of the phase modulation on the local and the remote spacecraft should differ by at least ≈ 1 MHz so that DPLL cores can track the three beat notes individually.
+The 1 MHz shift in the reference oscillator frequency may shift the pilot tones between Phase Measurement Systems by ≈ 30 kHz, depending on the actual parameters used for metrology system.
 Yet this has no impact on the PMS design or any stability requirements.
 Doppler shifts between spacecraft affect the upper and lower sideband differently as the effect is proportional to the absolute light frequency.
 As a result, the sidebands are not entirely symmetrical but may be shifted up and down by up to 100 Hz.
 This has to be considered when designing the detailed beat note readout algorithms.
 For example, both sideband beat notes have to be treated separately due to the non-negligible difference in frequency.